Caleb and his cycling friends at Ragbrai

 I met Caleb Smith last year when he came to check out Austin, Texas.
-He is an amazing aggressive skater, who had also recently gotten into riding on big wheels.
-I took him on his first long distance skate, where we covered 30-miles from Austin to Manor and back.
-Since then Caleb has been doing crazy amounts of skating and even participated in the 467-mile RAGBRAI challenge in Iowa.
-I spoke to Caleb when I was visiting him in Des Moines a couple of weeks ago about his experience.
+He is a fantastic, aggressive skater who has also recently gotten into riding on big wheels.
+I took him on his first long-distance skate, where we covered 30 miles from Austin to Manor and back.
+Since then, Caleb has been doing crazy amounts of skating and even participated in the 467-mile RAGBRAI challenge in Iowa.
+I spoke to Caleb about his experience visiting him in Des Moines a couple of weeks ago.

 Caleb rolling into town.